Azure

 • | After Authorizing, changing the password, or revoking the user roles for the user used for authorizing will result in an integration task failure. |

 OAuth2 with Authorize flow.
-For details, refer to the Microsoft OAuth2 authorization code flow documentation.
+For details, see the Microsoft OAuth2 authorization code flow documentation.

 • | Username |